On Polynomial Multiplication in Chebyshev Basis

-Considering practical stability issues and its impact on the complexity of the DCT-based and our DFT-based method, we can see in Figure \ref{fig:compare-total} the effect on the theoretical speedups.
-In particular, our DFT-based reduction is becoming more efficient than the DCT-based when polynomial's degrees are getting larger.
-This is of course explained by the difference of the constant term in the complexity: $20 n\log 2n$ for our method and $24 n\log 2n$ for the DCT-based (via FFT).
+Considering this practical stability issue and its impact on the complexity of the DCT-based, we can see in Figure \ref{fig:compare-arith-total} the effect on the theoretical speedups.
+In particular, our DFT-based reduction is always more efficient than the DCT-based, especially when polynomial degrees are large.
+This is of course explained by the difference of the constant term in the complexity: $16 n\log 2n$ for our method and $24 n\log 2n$ for the DCT-based (via FFT).